berkslv/berkselvi.dev/content/english/posts/5-core-philosophies-that-every-developer-should-have.md

 ## Conclusion

-Thank you for reading 🎉 Don't miss out on the latest updates and insights in the world of software development.
-Follow me on [@berkslv](https://x.com/berkslv) to stay connected and join the conversation
+Thank you for reading! 🎉 In order not to miss my research in the field of software development, you can follow me at [@berkslv](https://x.com/berkslv).